Designing and Evaluating Chain-of-Hints for Scientific Question Answering: Scientific Hint Generation

 To extensively evaluate the capabilities of large language models to generate static and dynamic hints, we explore a diverse range of open-source model families.
 We limit our exploration on smaller open-source language models for three reasons - 1) open-source language model weights are constant, unlike API-based models, 2) there are privacy concerns with using closed-source models, and 3) any real-world application for learning feedback will have computational constraints, and thus we do not explore large language models that require multiple GPUs to execute.
 More specifically, in this work, we explore the following language models for the scientific hint generation task - \texttt{DeepSeek-R1} (1.5B, 7B, 8B, 14B, 32B) \cite{guo2025deepseek}, \texttt{Gemma3} (1B, 4B, 12B, 27B) \cite{team2025gemma}, \texttt{Mistral-Small} (24B)\footnote{\url{https://huggingface.co/mistralai/Mistral-Small-24B-Instruct-2501}}, \texttt{Phi4} (14B) \cite{abdin2024phi}, and \texttt{Qwen3} (0.6B, 1.7B, 4B, 8B, 14B, 30B, 32B) \cite{yang2025qwen3}.
-We use an in-context learning approach to generate the static and dynamic chain-of-hints (refer to Figures \ref{fig:static_prompt} and \ref{fig:dynamic_prompt} for the static and dynamic hint generation prompts respectively).
+We selected these model families to capture a diverse range of open-source, instruction-tuned LLMs that vary in scale, training philosophy, and reasoning capability, while remaining practical for controlled experimentation.
+In particular, \texttt{DeepSeek-R1} and \texttt{Qwen3} include variants explicitly optimized for reasoning-style behavior, making them well-suited for evaluating multi-step hint generation. \texttt{Gemma3}, \texttt{Mistral-Small}, and \texttt{Phi4} serve as strong general-purpose models with competitive performance across instruction-following and educational tasks.
+Together, these models provide broad coverage across parameter sizes (0.6B–32B) and architectural/modeling choices, enabling us to systematically study how model scale and reasoning specialization affect the quality and pedagogical structure of generated hint chains.
+We use an in-context learning approach to generate the static and dynamic chain-of-hints (refer to Figures \ref{fig:static_prompt} and \ref{fig:dynamic_prompt} in Appendix \ref{app:prompts} for the static and dynamic hint generation prompts respectively).